 100. Francis Spufford describes how Elite had sold 150,000 units by Christmas on the BBC Micro alone in Spufford, F. (2003) `Backroom Boys: The Secret Return of the British Boffin.'
 London: Howes. p.114.

-Which is an even stronger claim than the one in the article, and this is even more wrong of course.
-Chris gave me another statistic of sales for Elite from his archives:
+That 150k copies had been sold by Christmas (must be 1984) is an even stronger claim than the claim in the article based on Spufford's book, and this is even more wrong of course.
+Related to that claim, Chris gave me another statistic of sales for Elite from his archives:

 By end of 1986 BBC Micro Elite sales were no more than 70,000.

-Note further that the Acornsoft software was sold by/published by Superior software from some time in late 1986 (correct?).
+Note further that the Acornsoft software was sold by/published by Superior software from some time in, I thought, late 1986.
+In 2017 I got the precise date from Chris Jordan: 28 July 1986.
 So not all BBC micro version sales are Acornsoft-made copies, and these later versions are labelled as a joint Acornsoft-Superior software package.

 In response to your question on (http://wouter.bbcmicro.net/bbc/elite.html) regarding the author of the Elite Manual, it seems as if it might actually have been Robert Holdstock, since one of his pseudonyms was apparently Robert Faulcon, for the "Night Hunter" series (http://robertholdstock.com/biblio/work-under-pseudonym/night-hunter-series/), from which Faulcon Manspace and Faulcon deLacy Spaceways seem to have been derived.

-See more interesting stuff on Holdstock's site, for example: http://robertholdstock.com/articles/the-games-we-play/.
-Hmm, should have asked Holdstock about it when I posted on the bbc mailing list about the book by Spufford...
+I then had a closer look on Holdstock's site, and interesting is for example: http://robertholdstock.com/articles/the-games-we-play/.
+Hmm, should have asked Holdstock about the manual when I posted on the bbc mailing list about the book by Spufford...

 All right, here is my BBC micro mailing list posting dd 2003-10-26: